The Basic Communication Course at South Dakota State University

 The SDBOR system graduation requirement for the oral communication goal is that students will communicate effectively and responsibly through listening and speaking.

-Student Learning Outcomes for SPCM 101; students will:
+Student Learning Outcomes for SPCM 101:

 Speech is a communicative art.
-The purpose of our basic course is to help students communicate effectively and respond in any situation by guiding them in acquiring (a) curiosity and the desire for full and adequate knowledge, (b) sound judgment in using that knowledge, (c) the skills necessary to convey knowledge and judgments, and (d) the ability to respond critically to the communication of others.
+The purpose of our foundational course is to help students communicate effectively and respond in any situation by guiding them in acquiring (a) curiosity and the desire for full and adequate knowledge, (b) sound judgment in using that knowledge, (c) the skills necessary to convey knowledge and judgments, and (d) the ability to respond critically to the communication of others.